Blog

 Share of Market

 The reality is that Google simply dominates the share of the market for search, holding a 74.57% average throughout 2017.
-That statistic alone means it makes sense to spend more money on Google AdWords, right?!?
+That statistic alone means it makes sense to spend more money on Google Ads, right?!?
 Maybe, but Bing is holding steady and even growing a bit with Gizmodo even claiming that Microsoft's Bing search share is "wildly underestimated" and may be as high as 33% in the U.S. alone.
 This stat may feel pretty high but consider the fact that every Windows computer that is shipped comes standard with Bing pre-loaded as the browser of choice.
 Bing may not be a hot property for the tech elite, but for people who are just looking for a way to search the web, it's available and easy to use so they may not look any further or research ways to download a different browser.
 Plus, Bing also services Yahoo, AOL, Siri and other partner-owned sites, returning search results for a broad spectrum of individuals that are generally considered to be the valuable older adult market.
-The claimed 33 billion searches from Microsoft is a good enough reason to give Bing Ads a try . . . and we haven't even talked about the overall ROI or cost-per-click yet.
+The claimed 33 billion searches from Microsoft is a good enough reason to give Microsoft Ads a try . . . and we haven't even talked about the overall ROI or cost-per-click yet.

 Cost-per-click and Cost-per-action

 A recent test detailed on SearchEngineWatch.com breaks down the differences in great detail.
-When a Google AdWords account was performing well, leveraging those same ads over to the Bing network resulted in slightly higher placements.
+When a Google Ads account was performing well, leveraging those same ads over to the Bing network resulted in slightly higher placements.
 However, the astonishing finding was that the cost-per-action and conversion rates were over 62% higher on Bing.
 While volume was much lower on the less-traveled platform, the cost differential was significant enough to consider Bing the winner in that particular bout.
 However, this is not often the case and Google is generally considered to be the better alternative for most PPC campaigns.
 What's important to consider here is that both search engines bring something to the table, and Bing truly will outperform Google in some cases.

 Audience Breakdown